All insights

 The worst answer is "whichever has the lowest rate this week."
 That's the non-decision most buyers make by default.

-Book the 4-Pillar Portfolio Audit
+Book the Property Portfolio Analysis

 Two hours.
-We review your actual mortgage options, stress-test cashflow at plus-1% and plus-2% rate shocks, and pick the structure that matches your horizon — not the one with the best flyer.
+We review your actual mortgage options, stress test cashflow at plus-1% and plus-2% rate shocks, and pick the structure that matches your horizon, not the one with the best flyer.

 Related reading